How do Picklists assign locations and calculate a picking route?

 2. Picklist lines and location assignment

-• If there is no location found for the sales order line's remaining Quantity To Pick, the sales order line's pre-selected location will be used instead (no location if empty).
+- If there is no location found for the sales order line's remaining Quantity To Pick, the sales order line's pre-selected location will be used insteadIf the sales order line does not have an assigned location then the picklist line will have a blank location.

-• Non-inventoried products will not have a location assigned on the picklist.
+- Non-inventoried products will not have a location assigned on the picklist

 Here is an example using the Demo company in Acctivate.
 We'll work under the assumption that the "Location priority" option on Configuration Management is set to "Highest availability first".
 Lets say you create a sales order with a single line for 15 scheduled of product TP201 which is a lot numbered product.
 No lot numbers or locations are pre-selected.
 Here are what the locations quantities are like:

-WarehouseLocations-1Once a picklist is generated, two picklist lines would be created.
+Once a picklist by warehouse is generated, two picklist lines would be created.
 One for location J02A for a quantity of 10 and another for location C14C for a quantity of 5.
 J02A didn't have enough quantity to fulfill a quantity of 15 so another line was made for the remainder at C14C.
 If instead, 32 were scheduled, there would be a picklist line for every location in the list plus one for no location with a quantity of 2 since there are only 30 available and nothing for the remainder.

 3. Computing an optimal warehouse picking route